tehbillis/reading-notes/301/class-05.md

 ## thinking in react Questions

-1. **What is the `single responsibility principle` and how does it apply to components? -**
+1. **What is the `single responsibility principle` and how does it apply to components? -** It's the idea that something should really only do one thing. and if it grows beyond that, it should be decomposed into smaller subcomponents.
+This idea can be applied to react components, they should only really do one thing.
-2. **What does it mean to build a ‘static’ version of your application? -**
+2. **What does it mean to build a ‘static’ version of your application? -** A static version is just the basic representation of your application, it has no functionality.
-3. **Once you have a static application, what do you need to add? -**
+3. **Once you have a static application, what do you need to add? -** State and functionality
-4. **What are the three questions you can ask to determine if something is state? -**
+4. **What are the three questions you can ask to determine if something is state? -** does it change? is it passed in via props?
 5. **How can you identify where state needs to live? -**

 ## Higher-Order functions